 “My biggest takeaway as a traveler is that I gained new colleagues and new experiences in life as an individual.
 I guess that is priceless.”

-Whether it’s interacting with new people and cultures, meeting colleagues from other institutions, or making friends from outside working hours, travel healthcare professionals have the unique opportunity to meet people they wouldn’t normally meet.
+Whether it’s interacting with various people and culture or making new friends outside of working hours, travelers have the unique opportunity to meet people they wouldn’t normally meet.
 Make lasting relationships with the people you meet, so you can enjoy their company every time you return.

 #4 Avoid Burnout